Image Optimizer

 Can I undo an operation?

-Each tab works on the latest processed version.
-To start over, simply refresh the page and re-upload your original images.
+Each tab builds on the latest processed version.
+To start over, refresh and re-upload your originals.

 Is my metadata really removed?

 Yes.
-When you remove metadata, the image is redrawn on an HTML canvas which strips all EXIF data.
-You can verify this by viewing the metadata before and after removal.
+Images are redrawn on an HTML canvas, which strips all EXIF data.
+You can verify by checking metadata before and after.